 The accused continued to maintain he was confused about what was going on and didn’t know what the warrants were about, arguing, “I’ve done my classes and community service.
 I’m trying to figure this out.”

-Judge Hohenwarter asked due to all the confusion if two or four weeks for returning would be more adequate.
+Judge Hohenwarter asked, due to all the confusion, if two or four weeks for returning would be more adequate.

 The accused stated, “Four weeks is fine with me.”

 Judge Hohenwarter set this case on Nov.
-4 for violation of probation arraignment with the accused ordered to appear, recalled the bench warrants, with the protective order remaining in effect.
+4 for violation of probation arraignment with the accused ordered to appear, and recalled the bench warrants, with the protective order remaining in effect.